Followers

 Immigrant Patriot

 Like so many of our first patriots, Lydia Barrington was born in Ireland, specifically Dublin, in 1729.
 At the age of 24, she met and married William Darragh, the tutor son of a clergyman.
-Not long after the couple emigrated and landed in Philadelphia where they became respected members of the local Quaker community.
-Although somewhat petite and frail, Lydia took up the trade of mid-wife and, as was common with many women of the time, did sewing on the side.
-Lydia and her husband led a prosperous and comfortable life in Philadelphia, and their large family five of nine children surviving childbirth) attests to it.
-The steady Quaker, Darragh became alarmed when one of her sons turned from the Friends to join the Continental Army with a commission as a lieutenant in the Second Pennsylvania Line.
+Not long after, the couple emigrated and landed in Philadelphia, where they became respected members of the local Quaker community.
+Although somewhat petite and frail, Lydia took up the trade of midwife and, as was common with many women of the time, did sewing on the side.
+Lydia and her husband led a prosperous and comfortable life in Philadelphia, and their large family of nine children (five surviving childbirth) attests to it.
+The steady Quaker, Darragh, became alarmed when one of her sons turned from the Friends to join the Continental Army with a commission as a lieutenant in the Second Pennsylvania Line.
 The Society eschewed any member who took an active role on either side, especially a military role.

 Philadelphia in the 1700s